What Is Considered High Mileage For A Ford F-250?

 For trucks with any such questionable history, it may be wise to double the mileage on the odometer and then budget to maintain it accordingly.
 If the truck is still a bargain, you might still consider it.

-You can see some of the most common issues for high mileage F-250s yourself in the video below:
+Next, find out the lies your friend with that problematic 6.0-liter Powerstroke is telling themself or see some of the most common issues for high mileage F-250s yourself in the video below: